What Causes a Lazy Eye?

 Recovering from anesthesia can take several hours.
 If the surgeon needs to make any adjustments post-op, they will apply numbing eye drops.

 After the adjustment, the doctor will prescribe antibiotics and steroid drops to prevent infection and treat inflammation.
 They might also prescribe drops to dilate the pupil.

 It takes the eye 6 weeks to fully heal.
 Postoperative checkups are required a day after the procedure.
 The second checkup is due 5 days after surgery, and the third is after 4 to 6 weeks.

-Children and adults can return to normal daily activities within a few days after surgery.
+Children and adults can return to normal daily activities a few days after surgery.